kailash-manasarovar/statement/docs/timeline/2023/september.md

 - It's hot and I go to the beach every day in the afternoon.
 - I'm followed up and down the beach every day by the same group of people that I begin to recognize each day.
 - There is a couple, a woman and man, who I see every day milling around me.
 The man is bald and is wearing dog tags.
-He has his back to me usually and has his dog tags hanging behind on a chain.
+He has his back to me usually and has his dog tags hanging down the back of his neck on a chain.
 - The woman is in her early 50s.
 I'd recognize her face again.
 One day I smiled at her and she got really scared, really quickly, and I knew.
-- These two were at the piano concert at the Casa de Cultura on 8th March 2024.
+- These two were at the [piano concert](../2024/march.md#tuesday-12th-march) at the Casa de Cultura on 12th March 2024.
 - One afternoon, I'm walking back along the beach and there's a group of young men sitting on chairs.
 The couple I've just mentioned is with them.
 - As I walk past, the young men start making sexual moaning noises and touching themselves on their chests.